 How Are Prenups Created?

-Couples in Florida may draft their prenuptial agreements; however, enlisting the help of an experienced Coral Springs prenuptial agreement lawyer.
+Couples in Florida may draft their prenuptial agreements; however, enlisting the help of an experienced Fort Lauderdale prenuptial agreement lawyer.

-Today, all states permit prenuptial agreements; however, the court may set aside an agreement that appears to be unfair, or that does not meet the state’s specified requirements.
-Therefore, it is essential to have the guidance of a professional who is familiar with the governing laws.
+Today, all states permit prenuptial agreements; however, the court may set aside an agreement that appears to be unfair or that does not meet the state’s specified requirements.
+Therefore, it is essential to have the guidance of a professional familiar with the governing laws.
 Parties are also encouraged to have separate counsel to review the agreement to ensure their rights and interests are protected.

-A free consultation with a Coral Springs premarital agreement lawyer is just a call (or click) away.
-To arrange a consultation with an attorney you can trust to fight for your rights, contact us online or via phone at (954) 388-8443.
+A free consultation with a Fort Lauderdale premarital agreement lawyer is just a call (or click) away.
+Arrange a consultation with an attorney you can trust to fight for your rights – contact the firm online or via phone at 754-732-7482.